How OkSolar Solutions Make

 (s), mounts, inverter, a circuit breaker, and wire to connect everything.

-Without batteries, there’s less safety and control equipment required,
+Without batteries, there’s less safety and control equipment required, and

-inverters come in small, medium, and large sizes from 100 watts, up to
+in small, medium, and large sizes from 100 watts, up to 2,500 watts.

-2,500 watts.
-Direct OkSolar systems start out at about $1,000, and become
+Direct OkSolar systems start out at about $1,000, and become meaningful at

-Trace and Advanced Energy Systems.
+Energy Systems.

 Which type of OkSolar system is right for you?
 That primarily depends on